-Alongside founders ?uestlove and Black Thought, the lineup includes Damon Bryson, Frank Knuckles, Captain Kirk, Kamal, Owen Biddle, and James Poyser.
+Alongside founders Questlove and Black Thought, the lineup includes Damon Bryson, Frank Knuckles, Captain Kirk, Kamal (pictured but no longer plays with The Roots), Owen Biddle, and James Poyser.
 Embodying the very spirit and creative spark of the city, they have long been Philly’s favorite sons.

-Here, ?uestlove answers on behalf of The Roots and shares his Philly story:
+Here, Questlove answers on behalf of The Roots and shares his Philly story:

 What does it mean to be creative ambassadors for the city?

 It makes sense.
 I think we’ve done a lot for the city culturally in the last 17 years.
 The Roots’ rise has been more like the tortoise and the hare, but we will make the finish line eventually.
 We are in a rare position—still together as a band after 17 years, with a record deal.

 Why do you choose to live in Philly?

 People have yet to discover that Philly is the last cosmopolitan city that’s as affordable as an industrial city.
 It’s priced like an industrial city, but it’s still hip like a cosmopolitan city.
 Philly’s potential has yet to be realized.
 A lot of New Yorkers are still under the impression that Philly is four to five hours away, but I tell them if they don’t use the West Side Highway to get to Queens, we can definitely beat them going home.
 I just think Philly is a still-undiscovered palette of gems.
 There’s a huge amount of culture and things to be discovered here.